Project60/org.project60.banking/docs/user-guide.md

 ## Managing Bank Accounts

+!!! note
+    This section is yet to be completed.

+    TODO: Add screenshots for each user interface aspect.

 After installing CiviBanking you will get an additional tab on your **Contact Summary** for **Bank Accounts**, which holds a table of bank accounts that correspond to logical bank accounts for a contact.